 The NAIC Insurance Data Security Model Law focuses on three things: protecting non-public information, running real risk management, and putting someone accountable at the top.

-What we bring to that picture is one controlled environment for sensitive data handling rather than five.
+We help on those by giving you one controlled environment for sensitive data handling instead of five.
 Structured workflows with defined accountability at each step.
 Audit trails detailed enough to survive a regulator review.
-Because sensitive data doesn't proliferate across systems, the insurer's control story gets shorter and cleaner to demonstrate.
+Because sensitive data doesn't proliferate across systems, the insurer's control story gets shorter and easier to demonstrate.

 Against Florida

-Florida's rules care about safeguarding personal information, managing breach risk, and responding well when things go wrong.
+Florida's rules care about safeguarding personal information, managing breach risk and responding well when something goes wrong.
 Our answer is structural.
 The data isn't spread across multiple systems.
 Access is scoped inside the workflow.
 Every interaction is logged with enough detail to support an investigation.

-If an incident happens, you're not reconstructing a timeline from seven different log sources.
-That changes what a breach response looks like in practice.
+If an incident happens, you're not reconstructing the timeline from seven different log sources.
+That changes what a breach response actually looks like.

 Against NY DFS (23 NYCRR 500)

-NY DFS weighs governance, access management, third-party risk, and auditability more heavily than the other two frameworks.
-The 2023 amendments pushed harder on board-level accountability and CISO requirements.
+NY DFS weighs governance, access management, third-party risk and auditability more heavily than the other two frameworks.
+The 2023 amendments pushed harder on board-level accountability and on CISO requirements.

 We're a defined third-party processing environment, not a loose collection of services.
 Access runs through documented roles and workflow stages.
-The audit trail is complete across workflow, data, and payments.
-And the evidence an auditor needs sits in one place — not stitched together from three or four systems that each hold part of the picture.
+The audit trail is complete across workflow, data and payments.
+The evidence an auditor needs sits in one place, not stitched together from three or four systems that each hold part of the picture.

-Translate that into the vendor assessment: we're a controlled processing environment under your direction, not an uncontrolled extension of your own infrastructure.
-If your questionnaire is written around the second assumption, we'll fail questions that don't apply.
-If it's written around the first, we'll have clear answers to almost all of it.
+Put another way for the vendor assessment: we're a controlled processing environment under your direction, not an uncontrolled extension of your own infrastructure.
+If your questionnaire is built around the second assumption, we'll fail questions that don't apply.
+If it's built around the first, we'll have clear answers to nearly all of it.

 Need this in a specific format for your compliance team, or have questions about a particular deployment?
 Contact us.